Discrimination and Discriminatory Harassment

 - In cases where the accused acknowledges responsibility for the behaviors reported, the Administrative Officer may choose to suspend the investigatory step.

-- If the accused is a Keene State College employee, the Administrative Officer shall review the investigation report, determine the extent to which the complaint meets the criteria for harassment, and render a judgment about the case.
+- If the accused is a Keene State College employee, the Administrative Officer, in consultation with the Title IX, Discrimination and Harassment Coordinator, shall review the investigation report, determine the extent to which the complaint meets the criteria for harassment, and render a judgment about the case.

 - In determining whether discriminatory harassment exists, the Administrative Officer will evaluate the evidence from the standpoint of a reasonable person’s reaction and perspective under the circumstances presented and may consult with legal counsel and other administrators to determine a “reasonable person standard.”